phpfunk/alfred-spotify-controls/README.md

 Installation
 ----------------

-To install Spotify Controls in Alfred double click on the extension file: Spotify-Controls.alfredextension.
+To install Spotify Controls in Alfred double click on the extension file.

 How to use
 ----------------